 How many of your products do you need to sell to make these bills profitable?

 The important thing here is that the exchange rates you manage should be as close as the ones applied by your banking service to your international bills or payments you receive.
 Traditional Banks are usually the most expensive, but there are other platforms with cheaper and transparent fees.
 TransferWise is one of these well-known money transfer solutions.

-Whenever is possible, a good and simple approach to effectively manage the exchange rates you need, is to compare the rates plus fees from your trader with the rates published by a Central Bank of reference.
+Whenever possible, a good and simple approach to effectively manage the exchange rates you need, is to compare the rates plus fees from your trader with the rates published by a Central Bank of reference.
 If you could find this, preferably in the same country or area of interest, then it should not be difficult to deduce an approximate average difference and apply it to your calculations.

-At TUDICOR Software we have developed the technology that makes possible to unify and make available to everyone all sorts of exchange rates publications, independent of the original format, being it html, txt, csv, xml and json, and including historical series.
+We have developed the technology that makes unifying possible and make all sorts of exchange rates publications available to everyone, independently of the original format, being it html, txt, csv, xls, xml and json, including historical series.

 With foxer currency calculator, there is no need for companies to struggle to find the right data sources for the foreign exchange rates they deal with.
 Depending on the market, they can just choose the Central Bank they find more convenient or trust the most, and the data gets directly from the origin to your computer or shared network folder.
 There are no hidden costs.
-No API’s to deal with.
+No APIs to deal with.

-foxer currency calculator also comes with Clipboard Integration & Advanced Table Conversion exclusive technologies, so you can easily convert complex tables with currency identifiers from different dates from within any document you could be working with, including Word, Excel, Mail or Internet Browsers.
+foxer currency calculator also comes with Clipboard Integration & Advanced Table Conversion exclusive technologies, so you can easily convert complex tables with currency identifiers from different dates from within any document you could be working on, including Word, Excel, Mail or Internet Browsers.

 Currency conversion has never been so easy.
 And look, at more than reasonable fees.